sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 title: AWS From Scratch with Terraform - Setting up your Root Account for IaC  with Terraform Cloud and Github actions.
 ---
-Following this article will get you setup with an AWS Root account that can be managed through through Terraform Cloud with OIDC and github actions.
+Following this article will get you setup with an AWS Root account that can be managed through Terraform Cloud with OIDC and github actions.
 As a best practice you should not keep long-lived access keys in your CI/CD pipelines when deploying to AWS, instead you should use OIDC (OpenID Connect) to securely deploy to AWS when using Terraform Cloud or Github Actions.